DFDS ferry from Newcastle to Stavanger Haugesund and Bergen

 There are other ferry services to Denmark and Sweden from other ports.

 There is no longer a service to the UK.
-The Newcastle ferry stopped in 2008 and will not resume until at least 2011.
+The Newcastle ferry stopped in 2008 and will not resume until at least 2014.
+(See this December 2013 update)

 DFDS Seaways England - Norway